flatironinstitute/figpack/docs/blog/2025-09-04-bundling-external-libraries-for-archival-figures.md

 ## figpack's Solution: Bundle Everything

 Instead of loading libraries dynamically, figpack downloads and bundles them directly into figure files during creation.
-For example, our force graph extension uses the force-graph library from https://cdn.jsdelivr.net/npm/force-graph@1.50.1/dist/force-graph.min.js.
+For example, our plotly extension uses the plotly library from https://cdn.plot.ly/plotly-2.35.2.min.js and our force graph extension uses the force-graph library from https://cdn.jsdelivr.net/npm/force-graph@1.50.1/dist/force-graph.min.js.
 Rather than loading this at runtime, figpack downloads the exact version during figure creation and includes it in the bundle.